CGCI Publication Guidelines

 As a general reminder, all use and publications based on CGCI data are required to follow the Data Use Limitations outlined in the CGCI Data Use Certification at the database of Genotypes and Phenotypes (dbGaP).
 As stated in the Data Use Limitations, Medulloblastoma data are for pediatric research use only.

-Use of CGCI Data in Manuscripts Prior to Initial CGCI Disease-Specific Integrated Analysis Publication
+Use of CGCI Data in Manuscripts Prior to Publication of Initial CGCI Disease-Specific Integrated Analysis

 Similar to standard practices of other large-scale genomic projects, the National Cancer Institute does not consider the deposition of CGCI data into its own data portal or public databases as the equivalent of publication in a peer-reviewed journal.
 Therefore, although the data are available to others, the data producers consider these data as unpublished and expect that the data will be used in accord with standard scientific etiquette and practices concerning unpublished data.